Ricks-Lab/gpu-utils/README.md

 ## gpu-chk

-This utility verifies if the environment is compatible with **rickslab-gpu-utils**.
+This utility verifies if the user's environment is compatible with **rickslab-gpu-utils**.

 ## gpu-ls